Tailored care that gets your body working well again

 - Painful, clicking jaws

-- Childhood conditions such as neurological immaturity due to retained primitive reflexes and limited range of motion contributing to feeding, crawling and movement issues
+- Childhood conditions like limited range of motion contributing to feeding, crawling and other movement issues or assessment of their neuro-musculoskeletal health including primitive reflexes, balance and posture

 What does a chiropractor do?

 Our chiropractors get your whole body working well again.
-We diagnose and treat injuries in your bones, muscles, and nervous system (which includes your brain and spinal cord).
+We diagnose and treat injuries in your bones, muscles, and nerves.

 We also look at your overall well-being and health.
 You’ll get helpful advice on nutrition, emotional health, and exercise.
 So you feel empowered to take control of your health.